 The justice system is the main mechanism for people to safeguard their rights in relation to decisions and actions taken by the state.
-Our research improves understanding of how the system is working and identifies how it might be improved to protect people’s rights.
+Our civil justice research improves understanding of how the system is working and identifies how it might be improved to protect people’s rights.

 Our aim is to improve understanding of the accessibility of the legal system for people, particularly those who are vulnerable and those without legal representation.
 Digital technology, for example, is increasingly used to deliver justice and dispute resolution and research is needed to understand the effect this is having on people’s ability to exercise their rights and solve their problems.